 The probiotic bacteria of yogurt or buttermilk, for example, are “transient bacteria.”
 They stay in our gastrointestinal tract for up to 12 hours and get then discarded from the body.
-Unlike them, the kefir bacteria tend to colonize the intestines, self-propagate, and do their beneficial job for much longer periods.
+Unlike them, the Kefir bacteria tend to colonize the intestines, self-propagate and do their beneficial job for much longer periods.

 Antibacterial and anti-inflammatory effects

-Besides improving digestion and relieving any signs of constipation, kefir also acts as an immune system’s modulator, has powerful antibacterial properties, plays a role in improving bone strength, controls cholesterol levels and blood pressure, helps weight control, and is also known to have anti-carcinogenic, anti-allergic, and anti-inflammatory effects.
+Besides improving digestion and relieving any signs of constipation, Kefir also acts as an immune system’s modulator, has powerful antibacterial properties, plays a role in improving bone strength, controls cholesterol levels and blood pressure, helps weight control, and is also known to have anti-carcinogenic, anti-allergic, and anti-inflammatory effects.

 Elixir of youth

-The consumption of kefir may be especially beneficial for older people.
-The antioxidizing and immunomodulatory properties of kefir keep down the production of chemicals in our bodies that are usually related to aging.
-It is not by chance that the countries where kefir is consumed the most, such Turkey, Mongolia, Tibet, or Russia, also have the highest number of centenarians.
-“The elixir of youth” should probably be the other name of kefir.
+The consumption of Kefir may be especially beneficial for older people.
+The antioxidizing and immunomodulatory properties of Kefir keep down the production of chemicals in our bodies that are usually related to aging.
+It is not by chance that the countries where Kefir is consumed the most, such Turkey, Mongolia, Tibet, or Russia, also have the highest number of centenarians.
+“The elixir of youth” should probably be the other name of Kefir.

 This gut-brain axis directly links our intestinal functions to our brain’s emotional and cognitive functions.

-Directly affects our mood and feelings
+Kefir may directly affect our mood and feelings

 To put it another way, what happens in our guts directly affects our thoughts, emotions, and mood, but also the other way round – our thoughts and feelings directly affect our stomachs.